ntop/n2n/README.md

 Now the two hosts can ping each other.

-**IMPORTANT** It is strongly advised to choose a custom community name (`-c`) and a secret encryption key (`-k`) in order to prevent other users to connect to your computer.
-For privacy and to reduce the above server load, it is also suggested to set up a custom supernode as explained below.
+**IMPORTANT** It is strongly advised to choose a custom community name (`-c`) and a secret encryption key (`-k`) in order to prevent other users from connecting to your computer.
+For the privacy of your data sent and to reduce the server load of `supernode.ntop.org:7777`, it is also suggested to set up a custom supernode as explained below.

 ## Setting up a Custom Supernode